What You Really Need to Know About Family Office Costs and Fees

 An additional charge linked to investment returns, often layered on top of a base fee.
 Encourages alignment but may incentivize excessive risk-taking if not structured carefully.

-Retainer or hybrid models
+Retainer or Hybrid Models

 Combines fixed and variable components to match predictable services with variable needs, such as project work or transactional support.
 This is increasingly favored for bespoke arrangements.

-Hourly or project-based billing
+Hourly or Project-Based Billing

 Used primarily for legal, compliance, and specialist advisory work.
 Offers transparency if scoped correctly – but can result in cost creep without regular review.